gpa calculator academic catalog

 If you were on the waitlist and have not been enrolled, the waitlist has been purged, please submit a course permit form if you still want to request enrollment.

-Please contact the department offering the course if you have questions about enrollment, you can find their contact information here.
+Please contact the department offering the course if you have questions about enrollment.
 For technical difficulties, please contact the Registrar’s Office at grading-registration@udel.edu .

 Registration appointments are assigned to current matriculated undergraduate students for all terms.
 The appointment is the earliest day and time a student can begin registering for courses, so meet with your advisor and have your schedule and alternate course information ready to go when your appointment begins.
 Registration appointments are assigned based on earned credits.
 Each semester you attend and successfully complete credits at UD, your appointment will be at an earlier day/time during the registration appointment period.